WMFO/Rivendell-Spinitron-Update/README.md

 pointed to by the plugin argument.

 Before use, add your Spinitron credentials to credentials-dummy.h and rename it credentials.h.
+You may also need to change the symlink rlm.h to point to the correct location in your install.
 Compile with the included Makefile to produce rlm_spinitron.rlm.
 Optionally, install the file to another directory with the Makefile.
 Runtime configurtaion is done at RDAdmin->ManageHosts->select the host->Edit->